Lewis & Clark Baseball League: Discovery Series

 The Lewis & Clark Baseball League postseason operates like the major league model of the 1970s; no wild cards, just the four division winners.
-The difference is that those MLB series were the best-of-five and the LCBL variety can, at most, go three games.
+The difference is that those MLB series were the best-of-five and the LCBL variety can, at most, go to three games.

 At the culmination of the regular season, division-winning teams stay in St. Louis for one more week.
 In the Clark Conference, the Meramec champion plays the winner of the Des Peres division.
 In the Lewis Conference, the top team in the Mississippi standings meets up with the best of the three teams in the Missouri division.
 These conference finals are known as the Discovery Series the respective CCDS and LCDS.

 They are so named for the group of enlisted men that Meriwether Lewis and William Clark led on their 1804 expedition.
 The modern iteration of the Corps of Discovery is the group of 23 baseball players that can collectively "find its way" to a championship.
 In Mahrt's eyes, "you discover a lot about yourself and your team in the playoffs."

 The home team for each Discovery Series is determined by better win percentage, with head-to-head record as the primary tiebreaker.
 This is part of the reason why teams in the same conference, but opposite divisions, play each other an odd number (seven) of regular-season games.
 Something as important as postseason home-field advantage does not come down to run differential or a coin flip.

 The potential three games are played on back-to-back days.
 The team with the better record actually begins postseason play as the visiting team, on the road.
 Game 2 occurs on the next day, with Game 3 (if necessary) to immediately follow.
 These latter games are played at the home stadium of the conference's top seed.

 The team that is twice victorious is crowned the champion of more than just a conference; the Discovery Series winner has an entire portion of the calendar to stand for their greatness the "Best of Weekday" and the "Best of the Weekend."
 These two teams then square off in the LCBL's version of the Super Bowl.

 Since moving to their rightful spot in the Lewis Conference, the Explorers are the only LCBL team that can ever win a championship in both conferences.
 Although they played exclusively on the weekends, the Explorers were the "Best of the Weekday" in 2013.
 They represented the Clark Conference in the first-ever [Corps of] Discovery Cup Championship and won the title.
 This unique situation is similar to the Milwaukee Brewers of Major League Baseball, switching leagues with a pennant won in its previously affiliated league.